publiclab/publiclab-archive/notes/testtube/01-23-2017/save-and-download-buttons-where-does-the-file-save-or-download-to.md

 ---
-title: "Save and Download buttons -where does the file save or download to?"\ntagnames: 'question:spectral-workbench'
+title: "Save and Download buttons -where does the file save or download to?"

+tagnames: 'question:spectral-workbench'
 author: testtube
 path: /notes/testtube/01-23-2017/save-and-download-buttons-where-does-the-file-save-or-download-to.md
 nid: 13871